 So let’s consider a few things:

 Or if you’re taking corticosteroids such as prednisone, your ability to get into ketosis will be blocked.
-Prednisone uses up all the insulin your body produces, and it starves the parts of the brain that need glucose.
+Prednisone uses up all the Fat Storing Hormone your body produces, and it starves the parts of the brain that need glucose.
 The more the brain demands glucose, the more glycogen the liver pumps into the blood, which can cause your blood sugar levels to rise high enough to induce type-2 diabetes.
 Definitely not a state of being in ketosis.